ybk08/Project-2-Fetch-Data-from-a-live-source-and-Build-a-Power-BI-Dashboard/README.md

 `Report documenting the process followed for creating Dashboard.docx`: Contains the Steps followed for creating a Dashboard.

+`Walmart_Sales_Data_Analysis.pptx`: Contains the short presentation on insights and visuals which will help making a informed decision for the company..

 ## Contact Information

 For questions or support, please contact yashkoli995@gmail.com.